How to Pressure Can Potatoes (Step-by-Step Guide)

 Close up of diced, canned potatoes.Pin

-Our grandmothers used to can potatoes in a water bath canning pot but food experts have learned that there is no way to effectively kill any botulism spores that may be on them.
-Therefore it is no longer recommended that potatoes are canned in this method.
+Our grandmothers used to can potatoes in a water bath canning pot, but food experts have learned that there is no way to kill any botulism spores that may be on them effectively.
+Therefore, it is no longer recommended to can potatoes using this method.

 Jars of whole potatoes on barn wood board.Pin

-Since potatoes grow in the ground, they can potentially be exposed to Clostridium botulinum a bacterium that is responsible for botulism and can potentially be fatal.
-When home canning the entire goal is to kill this bacteria and others that can cause illness.
+Since potatoes grow in the ground, they can potentially be exposed to Clostridium botulinum the bacterium that is responsible for botulism and can potentially be fatal.
+When home canning, the entire goal is to kill this bacteria and others that can cause illness.

 IMPORTANT NOTE: A pressure canner is not the same as a pressure cooker/ Instant pot type tool.
 It is specialty tool used for canning.